-Social media, when done right, should not cost you a cent.
+Social media, when done right, should not require a large budget.
 When creating your own platform, you are the expert.
 You have your own, personalized content swimming around in your head from your own unique experiences and expertise.
 Take the time to sit down and write your own posts, giving careful thought to your target audience and the value of what you’re posting.
 Your posts should be detailed enough to provide valuable information to your readers, but not so valuable that they don’t need your or your company’s expert services!

 Finally, avoid too much self-promotion.
 Think of your own experiences on social media networks – if you can spot self-promotion a mile away, so can your readers.
 Keep your content rich in value, and watch your community take shape.